Growth Planner FAQ

 What is the difference between the Growth Planner Summative and Interim endpoints?

 The Summative Growth Planner API endpoint accepts Lexile and Quantile measures from state summative assessments, typically administered at the end of grade or end of course (grades 3–12).
-It generates an estimated growth trajectory toward college- and career-ready target ranges by the end of grade 12.
+It generates an estimated growth trajectory by the end of grade 12 and compares this measure against college- and career-ready target ranges, returning the results as both data output and in an optional MetaMetrics graph.

-In July 2025, MetaMetrics introduced an Interim Growth Planner API endpoint that ingests Lexile and Quantile measures from interim assessments administered throughout the school year (grades 3–12).
-Like the summative version, it estimates growth toward college- and career-readiness by grade 12.
-In addition, the interim endpoint offers greater flexibility:
+In July 2025, MetaMetrics released an Interim Growth Planner API endpoint that ingests Lexile and Quantile measures from interim assessments (grades 3–12).
+Like the summative version, it projects growth through grade 12 and compares results against college- and career-ready targets, available as data output or an optional MetaMetrics graph.
+The interim endpoint also provides added flexibility, allowing clients to:

-• Clients can customize the grade range displayed on the growth chart.
+- Customize the grade range displayed on the graph

 What student information is needed to plot a graph?